 - "The overall programme of calibration of equipment shall be designed and operated so as to ensure that, wherever applicable, measurements made by the inspection body are traceable to national or international standards of measurement, where available.
 Where traceability to national or international standards of measurement is not applicable, the inspection body shall maintain evidence of correlation or accuracy of inspection results."

-This requirement is very close to what is said in ISO/IEC 17025 clause 5.6.2.2.
+This requirement is very close to what is said in ISO/IEC 17025 clause 6.4.7 and section 6.5.

 A clarification concerning in-house calibration is provided in ILAC P15, application note 6.2.7a.